 Not only can you use this as a hot pad, but it would also work great as a plant pot holder.

-I used Bernat Handicrafter cotton yarn, but any similar yarn will work just as well.
-And if you are not planning on using this in the kitchen then you could basically use any kind of worsted weight yarn that you like.
+I used Bernat Handicrafter cotton yarn, but any similar cotton yarn will work just as well.
+And if you are not planning on using this in the kitchen then you could also use a synthetic material if you like.

 Someone suggested to use a cotton thread and I couldn’t resist to make one.
 It turned out perfect and now I’ll have to make a few more to use as coasters…cause you can never have too many of those around the house.
 An image of the coaster/doily is posted below the pattern.